National Route 34 (Costa Rica)

 National Primary Route 34, official name Carretera Pacífica Fernández Oreamuno (after Pacífica Fernández Oreamuno), and popularly known as Carretera Costanera Sur (South Coastal Drive), or just Route 34 (Ruta Nacional Primaria 34, or Ruta 34), is a National Road Route and scenic route of Costa Rica, located in the Alajuela, Puntarenas provinces that connects Route 27 and Route 2 mostly along the central and south Pacific coast of the country, and is the recommended route over the Pan-American Highway when traveling between the south of the country to the Greater Metropolitan Area.

 Description

 Starting north, an interchange in the town of Pozón, Orotina at Route 27 is the starting point, which continues south towards the beach town of Jacó.
 Then to the east to Parrita and Quepos, which provides access to Manuel Antonio National Park.
 Continuing to the east there is the interchange with Route 243 near Dominical beach and then the land area of the Ballena National Marine Park, and finishing at the interchange with Route 2.

 In Alajuela province the route covers Orotina canton (Coyolar district).

-In Puntarenas province the route covers Osa canton (Puerto Cortés, Palmar, Bahía Ballena districts), Quepos canton (Quepos, Savegre districts), Parrita canton (Parrita district), Garabito canton (Jacó, Tárcoles districts).
+In Puntarenas province the route covers Osa canton (Puerto Cortés, Palmar, and Bahía Ballena districts), Quepos canton (Quepos and Savegre districts), Parrita canton (Parrita district), and Garabito canton (Jacó and Tárcoles districts).